 Google Firebase for sending push notifications is only used when the native app is used.
 As an alternative to sending emails with Sparkpost, you can also configure your own SMTP server.

-No, because the obligation to appoint a data protection officer only exists for companies (controllers and processors) if their core activity consists of processing operations which, by virtue of their nature, their scope and/or their purposes, require extensive regular and systematic monitoring of data subjects (e.g. banks, insurance companies, credit agencies and private investigators) or if “sensitive data” (GDPR Art 9 para 1) or “personal data relating to criminal convictions and offences” (GDPR Art 10) are processed.
+No, because the obligation to appoint a data protection officer only applies to companies (controllers and processors) if their core activity is the performance of processing operations which, by virtue of their nature, scope and/or purposes, require extensive regular and systematic monitoring of data subjects (e.g. banks, insurance companies, credit agencies and private investigators) or if “sensitive data” (GDPR Art 9 para 1) or “personal data relating to criminal convictions and offences” (GDPR Art 10) are processed.
 This does not apply to ovos.

 Andreas Friedl (af@ovos.at)